sahishnu/snakejs/README.md

+#snekJS
-# snakejs - made with p5.js
+a simple snake game made with p5.js